 The other information comprises the information included in the Annual Securities Report, but does not include the consolidated financial statements and our auditor's report thereon.
 Management is responsible for the other information.
-Audit & Supervisory Board members and the Audit & Supervisory Board are responsible for overseeing the Directors' execution of duties relating to the design and operating effectiveness of the controls over the other information.
+The Audit & Supervisory Committee is responsible for overseeing the Directors' execution of duties relating to the design and operating effectiveness of the controls over the other information.